Go to the main content

 Here's what took me years to understand: income is a poor indicator of class.
 The real markers are subtler, and once you see them, you can't unsee them.

 Time autonomy.
 How much control do you have over your hours?
-Can you leave work for a child's school event without asking permission, without anxiety, without consequence?
+Can you leave work for a personal matter without asking permission, without anxiety, without consequence?
 The working class punches clocks.
 The middle class negotiates flexibility.
 The upper-middle class sets its own schedule.
 And the wealthy?
 Their time isn't purchased by anyone.

 Security of income source.
 This is the threshold that separates the professional class from actual wealth.
 Salary is middle class, regardless of the number.
 Even a large salary.
 What separates classes isn't the size of the paycheck but whether you need the paycheck at all.
 Dividends, rental income, business profits that arrive whether you work or not: that's the dividing line.
 The wealthy don't trade time for money.
 Their money generates money while they sleep.